 I am primarily interested in applying Imitation Learning to complex robotic tasks.
 My current research is looking at learning to follow natural language directions through unknown environments.
 I have also investigated learning utility functions in multi-robot task allocation domains, and several other past projects.

-At a higher level, I am broadly interested in field robotics problems and applications, especially those that require coordination between multiple agents.
+At a higher level, I am broadly interested in field robotics problems and applications.
+For more information on these topics see my publications page.

 Natural Language Direction Following

 People and robots are increasingly working together in shared spaces, with common tasks and goals.
 This increases the need for Human-Robot Interaction, so that lay users can effortlessly control complex robots.
 Unconstrained natural language holds the promise to enable users to command robots in an intuitive and flexible way, without requiring specialized interfaces or training.